Alaxouche/Wunduniik/README.md

       Those 2 lines can be changed directly through the Skyrim Launcher or BethINI
   - [Launcher]
-    - sD3DDevice="NVIDIA GeForce GTX 1070" -> Change this with you GPU name
+    - sD3DDevice="NVIDIA GeForce RTX 3060TI" -> Change this with you GPU name
 - Skyrim.ini:
   - [Display]
     - sScreenShotBaseName=C:\Games\The Elder Scrolls - Skyrim - Special Edition\Screenshots\Screenshots -> Create a folder called `Screenshots` and replace this line         with the path leading to the new folder.
 Also you can change this using BethINI.